vladimir-cucu/esp-ps5-server-lite/README.md

 Access `http://10.1.1.1/admin.html` to customize the access point credentials and/or update the payloads.

-When updating payloads, make sure that a valid `payload_map.js` and `cache.appcache` are provided, and that the total size of the uploaded payloads does not exceed 2.5MB. `byepervisor` and `elfldr` pyalods are loaded from PROGMEM, so you don't need to upload these payloads.
+When updating payloads, make sure that a valid `payload_map.js` and `cache.appcache` are provided, and that the total size of the uploaded payloads does not exceed 2.5MB. `byepervisor` and `elfldr` are loaded from PROGMEM, so you don't need to upload these payloads.
 However, in order to use `byepervisor` payload, you need to point to `byepervisor.elf` in `payload_map.js` file.

 ### Manually flashing `.ino` File using Arduino IDE 2.x